Battle of the Crater, AKA Battle of the Mine

 The last scene in the battle occurred shortly after 1 p. m.
 A final charge by Mahone's men was successful in gaining the slopes of the crater.
 Some of the Union men overcome with exhaustion and realizing the helplessness of their situation, surrendered; but others continued to fight.
 At one point where resistance centered, the Confederates put their hats on ramrods and lifted them over the rim of the crater.
 The caps were promptly torn to shreds by a volley.
 Before their foe could reload, Mahone's forces jumped into the crater where a desperate struggle with bayonets, rifle butts, and fists ensued.

 Soon it was all over.
-The Union Army had suffered a loss of over 4,000 in killed, wounded, or captured as against about 1,500 for the Confederates.
+The Union Army had suffered a loss of some 4,000 in killed, wounded, captured or missing versus approximately 1,500 for the Confederates.
 Again, as on June 15—18, a frontal assault had failed to take the Confederate citadel.
+Continue to Battle of the Crater: Overview, Timeline, Maps and Battlefield Positions.

-The real Private W. P. Inman, portrayed by Jude Law in the movie Cold Mountain, was a Haywood County highlander that served in Company F, Twenty-fifth North Carolina Infantry Regiment.
-Several of his brothers served in the Twenty-fifth and Sixty-second North Carolina Infantry Regiments.
+Notes: The real Private W. P. Inman, portrayed by Jude Law in the movie Cold Mountain, was a Haywood County highlander who served in Company F, Twenty-fifth North Carolina Infantry Regiment.
+Several of his brothers served in the Twenty-fifth and Sixty-second North Carolina Regiments.
 See William P. Inman's Compiled Military Service Record (CMSR): National Archives.

 Site search Web search